 People with metabolic diseases such as diabetes type 1 or II who suffer periods of low blood sugar are more prone to develop diabetic eye damage.
 Researchers at Johns Hopkins Medicine have found that low blood sugar levels results in activation of a biochemical pathway in oxygen-starved retinal cells.

 The research used entire retinas that were cultured in a low glucose environment, and low glucose levels.
-For many patients diagnosed with Diabetes, the temporary bouts of low glucose occur usually once or twice per day in adults who are insulin-dependent diabetes and more frequently in newly diagnosed patients.
+For many patients diagnosed with type 2 diabetes, the temporary bouts of low glucose occur usually once or twice per day in adults who are insulin-dependent diabetes and more frequently in newly diagnosed patients.
 Patients with non-insulin-dependent diabetes may also experience low glucose levels when sleeping.
 The findings revealed that these intermittently low glucose levels help to promote an increase in specific retinal cell proteins, leading to an expansion of blood vessels and a deterioration of diabetic retinopathy.

 What are Diabetic Eye Diseases?